andresc27/FourTopsAnalysisCMSOpenData/README.md

 3. BDT_similar.ipynb
    Is used to apply a simplified BDT algorithm (Machine Learning)

-Disclaimer: The analysis can be run using the swan tool https://swan-k8s.cern.ch/ provided by CERN
+Disclaimer: The analysis can be run using the swan tool https://swan-k8s.cern.ch/ provided by CERN.
+So you must be a CMS member.